 You could start with a blank times tables grid up to 100 – either with or without the factors marked on the leftmost and topmost column and row respectively – and have children fill them in themselves.
 Or, you could launch straight into having your pupils fill in theirs times tables grid up to 12 x 12 from scratch.

-Whether you choose to use a multiplication grid up to 100 or a times tables grid up to 12 x 12, the ‘filling in’ could happen at school, or it could be part of pupil’s home learning, filling in the relevant column or row depending on the times tables being focused on each week.
+Whether you choose to use a multiplication grid up to 100 or a one up to 12 x 12, the ‘filling in’ could happen at school, or it could be part of pupil’s home learning, filling in the relevant column or row depending on the times tables being focused on each week.
 Each child’s grid could then be seen as a visual, numerical learning journal growing over time as their attention grows from one times table to the next.

 To save you scrabbling around on Google Images locating a pixelated printable times tables grid, we’ve saved you the bother.
-You can download all of our times tables grid templates here.
+You can download all of our printable times tables grid templates here.

 How Third Space Learning will be supporting the new emphasis on Multiplication and TImes Tables